German

 Hallo, herzlich willkommen!
 Are you interested in learning the language, culture, history and current affairs of the German speaking world?
 If so, studying German at A level could be for you.

-The topics studied during the course cover a wide range of themes and topics.
+During the course, we study a wide range of themes and topics

-In the first year, you will be studying the development of the German society, looking at nature and the environment, education and the world of work.
-In addition, you will be exploring the political and artistic culture in the German speaking area with a close focus on music, media and the role of festivals and traditions.
+In the first year, you will be studying aspects of German-speaking society, looking at the changing state of the family, the digital world and youth culture.
+In addition, you will be exploring the political and artistic culture in the German-speaking area with a close focus on festivals and traditions, art and architecture and cultural life in Berlin, now and in the past.

-In the second year, the main focus is on integration and the German multicultural society, focusing on integration and multiculturalism and the economic and social effect of immigration.
-The second main theme in the second year is the German reunification.
-You will be studying the society in the GDR before the reunification and Germany since the reunification.
+In the second year, the main focus is on multiculturalism in German-speaking society, focusing on immigration, integration and racism.
+The second main theme in the second year are aspects of political life in the German-speaking world.
+You will be studying Germany and the EU, politics and youth, and German unification and its consequences.

 There will also be two cultural topics, a film (Das Leben der Anderen) and a novella (Franz Kafka's "Die Verwandlung").